YannickDot/Taskorama/README.md

 I started this project after watching [this talk](https://www.youtube.com/watch?v=uQ1zhJHclvs) about Observables.

-The internals of taskorama are close to the case explained in this video.
+The internals of Taskorama are similar to the one used in case explained in this video.